eclipse-vertx/vert.x/README.md

 ### Pre-requisites

 * Everyone will need JDK, version 1.7.0 or later.
 You can use OpenJDK or the official Oracle JDK.
 Make sure the JDK bin directory is on your PATH.
 * Operating system: Node.x currently runs on Linux and OSX.
-The only reason we don't say it runs on Windows yet is several shell scripts and we haven't got around to writine Windows batch file equivalents.
-If you're running on Windows best thing to do for now is to install a Linux VM using VMware Workstation (or whatever) and run it in that.
+The only reason we don't say it runs on Windows yet is we have several shell scripts and we haven't got around to writine Windows batch file equivalents.
+To be honest, if you're on Windows, the best way to develop is by installing a Linux virtual machine and using that.

 #### Java API